 John Heywood (c.1497-1578) – produced entertainments for a fairly large chunk of his life.
 Embedded in the court of Henry VIII, he wrote the plays that survive to us today, but following the Reformation his dramatic output didn’t continue in print.
 What we have is a snap shot of his work from the late 1520’s to the early 1533’s – showing us a writer developing from working just with himself and a couple of other actors (Witty and Witless et al – 3 actors, no set/costume required), to a producer of a large scale work but a few years later (The Play of the Weather – ten actors, costume and some setting much more important, nearly twice as long).

 We’ve spent a year working (and in one case reworking) to produce all of John Heywood’s plays – here they are, with some additional notes.
-If you just want to listen to the full playlist – you can find it here.
+If you just want to listen to the full playlist – you can just press play in the list below.
+Or keep scrolling down.

-We want you now to take up the challenge – he’s really great to work on, especially for students or fringe performers starting their career.
+Having got this far, we want you, dear reader, to take up the John Heywood challenge – he’s really great to work on, especially for students or fringe performers starting their career.
 Most of the plays are short (30mins/45mins/1hr) and have small casts (mostly casts of three or four) – and even the large cast Weather can be scaled down and still work.
 There isn’t, yet, a good workable version of the works to use for productions.
 Some plays can be found in a well edited form online, some less so, but most are perfectly stagible, if not perfect.
 Some plays have a good modern performance history for you to be inspired by / ruthlessly steal from.
 Where possible we will include links below.
 If you’re thinking of staging some John Heywood (other Heywoods are available) contact us and we’ll give you all the help we can.
 Seriously, we’re here to help others do more.

 Witty and Witless